 The Swiss industrial giant, ABB announced this week that it would collaborate with Northvolt, a Swedish based company on building the largest Lithium-Ion battery factory in Europe.
 The battery factory will be located in Sweden and start operations in 2020.

 Northvolt CEO, Peter Carlson was quoted saying – “The world is moving quickly towards electrification.
 We want to enable this transition by building the largest, cutting-edge lithium-ion battery factory on the European continent and producing the world’s greenest batteries.
-ABB is at the forefront of the electrification, and we are delighted to have them on-board as strategic partner, key supplier and investor”.
+ABB is at the forefront of the electrification, and we are delighted to have them onboard as a strategic partner, key supplier, and investor”.

 A demonstration line will be ready by 2019 at the plant.
 The project joins a list of other similar projects around the world to meet the increased demand for electric vehicles.

 2017 Week 34 - University of Warwick develops delivery EV prototype